Netflix/mantis/docs/docs/gettingstarted.md

 ![Submit Job](./images/submit_job.png)

 View output of the job

-If all goes well your job would go into 'Launched' state.
+If all goes well your job would go into `Launched` state.

 ![Job Launched](./images/job_launched.png)